The hydrodynamics of stratified ultra-relativistic outflows and the origin of GRB X-ray plateaus: Abstract

 \section{Abstract}

 The origin of the X-ray plateau phase observed in a large fraction of gamma-ray burst afterglows remains debated.
 We present a novel analytic framework for the hydrodynamics of ultra-relativistic, radially stratified outflows interacting with an external medium.
 By explicitly accounting for a continuous distribution of Lorentz factors within the ejecta, we derive analytic expressions describing the evolution of a long-lived, mildly relativistic reverse shock and determine its crossing time.
 Then, we compute the resulting synchrotron emission from both the forward and reverse shocks.
-The forward shock naturally produces a shallow, long-lasting X-ray decay consistent with the observed properties of X-ray plateaus (including the Dainotti relation).
-We further show that reproducing the observed plateau durations requires the stratified ejecta to extend to Lorentz factors of order $\gtrsim 100$, consistent with the ultra-relativistic outflow that powers the prompt $\gamma$-ray emission.
+The forward shock naturally produces a shallow, long-lasting X-ray decay consistent with the observed properties of X-ray plateaus, including the Dainotti relation, without requiring prolonged central-engine activity or an additional high-energy emission component.
+We further show that reproducing the observed plateau durations requires a broad distribution of ejecta Lorentz factors, extending down to $\gamma_\text{min}\sim70-100$, consistent with the ultra-relativistic outflow that powers the prompt $\gamma$-ray emission.
 The reverse shock generates a long-lived millimeter emission component that outshines the forward shock emission at these wavelengths.
-Both the plateau and reverse shock emission terminate smoothly once the slowest ejecta are processed, marking a transition to the standard Blandford-McKee self-similar evolution without requiring late-time energy injection or an additional emission component.
+Both the plateau and reverse shock emission terminate smoothly once the slowest ejecta are processed, marking a transition to the standard Blandford-McKee self-similar evolution.
 Such stratified outflows are expected on physical grounds, as the ultra-relativistic ejecta responsible for the prompt $\gamma$-ray emission are unlikely to be launched with a single Lorentz factor.
 This model provides a unified picture in which the same outflow powers the prompt emission, the X-ray plateau, and the subsequent afterglow evolution.